Lecrapouille/gdcef/README.md

 this module, how to run demos, describe the architecture, details design and more ...

+## TL;DR: I do not want to loose time for compiling, I want CEF artifacts right now :)

+Check for [releases](https://github.com/Lecrapouille/gdcef/releases).
+Since tag 0.7.2
+CEF artifacts are given for Linux and Windows for x86_64 architectures.
+Uncompress the tarball and move the folder inside your project.
+Rename it as `cef_artifacts`.
+The Godot extension is present, you do not have to create one.

 ## TL;DR: Compilation

 To compile this project with the Python3 build script for Linux and Windows: